 If you paint over a bubble that hasn't popped, you'll be able to see the air bubble from the front.

 Sometimes paint can look blotchy while it’s drying.
-Wait until it’s completely dry before worrying about this!If you get paint somewhere it shouldn't be, or a colour turned out wrong, don't fret!
-Let it dry to where you can simply peel it or carefully scratch it off.
+Wait until it’s completely dry before worrying about this.
+This can even take a whole day or more.If you get paint somewhere it shouldn't be, or a colour turned out wrong, don't fret!
+Let it dry to where you can simply peel it off, carefully scratch it off, or even rub it off with a q-tip.

 For the paint to be peelable, don't let it dry out fully.
 It'll become rubbery and super easy to peel off of the surface.
 Peeling is the best method as that is the least damaging.